ayanhakeem/DSA/README.md

 # DSA
-this is repository  which in practiced dsa in java
+this is repository  which I solved dsa in java